 Beijing, the capital city of China, is one of the world’s most famous historical and cultural cities.
-According to a national annual survey, Beijing has become a popular destination for many foreigners and it is almost must visit city for the travelers to China for the first time.
+According to a national annual survey, Beijing has become a popular destination and it is a must-visit city for anyone visiting China for the first time.

-Beijing has a history of more than 3,000 years in record, it served as the capital of five dynasties in history for about 800 years.
+Beijing has a history of over 3,000 years and has served as the capital of five dynasties in history for 800 years.
 In Beijing, cultural heritage sites and scenic spots can be found everywhere.
 Most of them have been enlisted into the UNESCO World Heritage Sites.
-There are unique experiences travelling in Beijing than other cities.

-The culture of Beijing is quite diversified as it is the center of Chinese culture and the international atmosphere adds to its diversity.
-Peking Opera is a form of traditional Chinese art performance which combines music, vocal performance, mime, dance and acrobatics.
+The culture of Beijing is quite diversified as it is often considered the center of Chinese culture.
+Its international environment makes the city a multi-cultural melting pot.
+There’s also a lot of things to do in Beijing, like, Peking Opera.
+It is a form of traditional Chinese art performance which combines music, vocal performance, mime, dance, and acrobatics.
 It is extremely popular in the capital and has come to be regarded as one of the cultural treasures in China.
-Only in Beijing can you get the chance to experience the authentic art performance.
-If you travel in Jan or Feb to Beijing, especially during Chinese Spring Festival, there are temple fairs that are quite of Chinese characteristics.
-You will get to watch various kinds of folk art performances, local Beijing snacks and buy some art works of strong Chinese culture and high quality.
+Only in Beijing can you get the chance to experience such an authentic art performance.
+If you visit Beijing in January or February, especially during Chinese Spring Festival, there are traditional temple fairs that offer unique cultural experiences.
+There are various kinds of folk art performances as well, local Beijing snacks and buy some art works of strong Chinese culture and high quality.

-In Beijing, the best way to travel is to experience the local residents’ lives by visiting their homes.
-Courtyard houses and alleys are the main forms where people choose to resident.
-Courtyard houses are a full embodiment of the Chinese philosophy of “the unity of man and nature.”
+Like many cities, the best way to travel is to experience local life.
+Our tours will take you into the local residents’ lives, we will visit and dine with them.
+Courtyard houses and alleys are the main forms where people choose to reside.
+Courtyard houses embody the Chinese philosophy of “the unity of man and nature.”
 The current courtyard houses were mainly built from the Qing Dynasty to 1930s.
 Hutong (Alleys) is the most typical type of old lanes.
-More than 7,000 alleys scatter throughout the city; each has a story to tell.
-Those narrow lanes twist through older sections and form an open-air museum where you can happily wander aimlessly for hours.
+More than 7,000 alleys scatter throughout the city, each has a story to tell.
+Those narrow lanes twist through older sections and form an open-air museum where you can happily wander for hours.

+And it’s true.
 No other city in China attracts more travelers than Beijing.
 Almost every building of the city tells a story.
-The former imperial palace Forbidden City stands in the heart of the city and as the home to the emperors of Ming and Qing Dynasties; the palace complex seems grand and magnificent.
-Great Wall, the symbol of China, lies in north Beijing is a must see attraction when travelling in this city.
+The former imperial palace Forbidden City stands in the heart of Beijing and is the home to the emperors of Ming and Qing Dynasties; the palace complex seems grand and magnificent.
+Great Wall, the symbol of China, lies in north Beijing is a must see attraction when traveling in this city.
 Summer Palace, the former imperial gardens of Qing Dynasty, covers a huge area.
 There are beautiful lakes, palaces, temples.
 Modern buildings like The Nest (National Stadium) and The Water Cube (National Swimming Center) are also very popular among tourists.

-The majestic Tiananmen Square is the largest central city square in the world, which is the symbol of the whole China.
-There are surrounded by many famous buildings,such as,the Tiananmen Tower, Great Hall of the People, Mao Zedong Memorial Hall, Monument to the People’s Heroes and National Museum.
+The iconic Tiananmen Square is the largest central city square in the world, often regarded as the monument that captures China’s essence.
+Here is where Mao Zedong claimed the People’s Republic of China in 1949.
+You’ll find famous buildings such as, the Tiananmen Tower, Great Hall of the People, Mao Zedong Memorial Hall, Monument to the People’s Heroes and National Museum.

-From the Ming Dynasty to the end of the Qing Dynasty, the Forbidden City, now housing the Palace Museum, served as the imperial palace for the royal households for nearly 500 years.
-It has witnessed the heyday of the dynasties and also their downturn.
-So many stories, maybe about love, hatred or even murder, have happened here that many historians are spending lifetime trying to seek for the truth.
+From the Ming Dynasty to the end of the Qing Dynasty, the Forbidden City, now is a part of the Palace Museum.
+It served as the imperial palace for the royal households for nearly 500 years, witnessing the rise and fall of the dynasties.
+The stunningly impressive complex is touted as the most visited art museum in the world.

-The Summer Palace was the playground for emperors and their households fleeing the hot summer languor of the old imperial city.
-It is regarded as imperial garden museum, which is one of the biggest remaining scale of garden.
+Not only was the Summer Palace the playground for emperors but it was also used as a relaxing getaway during the hot summers in the old imperial city.
+It is often regarded as an imperial garden museum, which is one of the biggest remaining scale of garden.
+Truly one of the world’s most remarkable and well-designed gardens, a must-see.

 Temple of Heaven

 Situated in the southeastern part of central Beijing, it is the biggest preserved medieval complex of religious buildings.
-The Emperors of the Ming and Qing dynasties pray for good harvest annually in this complex.
+The Temple of Heaven was where the Emperors of the Ming and Qing dynasties prayed for good harvest, each and every year.

-Grave and sublime, with beautiful landscapes, one of the Eight Wonders of the World…With varieties of titles, the Great Wall of China is the embodiment of the wisdom of ancient Chinese.
+Often trumpeted as being one of the most magnificent examples of ancient engineering, the Great Wall of China is one of the Eight Wonders of the World for a reason.
+Its epic history and physicality is an unbelievable sight to behold.
+Many see it as the embodiment of the wisdom of ancient Chinese.
 There is an old saying which goes that he who doesn’t reach the Great Wall is not a true man.

 Prince Gong Mansion